metheok/bookstore/README.md

 ### `npm run dev`

-Runs the front-end on [http://localhost:3000](http://localhost:3000) and API on [http://localhost:8080](http://localhost:8080)
+Runs front-end on [http://localhost:3000](http://localhost:3000) and API on [http://localhost:8080](http://localhost:8080) concurrently

 API endpoints:

 1. GET - http://localhost:8080/application-test-v1.1/books
-    Fetch all books with pagination, filter, sortBy
+    Fetch all books with pagination, filter, sortBy and search by name

 2. POST http://localhost:8080/application-test-v1.1/books
     Create a new book - name, author and genre required